 The CRC (whose meetings are attended by the Chairman of the Board of Statutory Auditors, or any other Auditor delegated by said Chairman, without prejudice to the possibility for all Statutory Auditors to attend and/or the organization of joint meetings with the Board of Statutory Auditors) can access the information and company departments necessary to carry out its tasks, inviting the managers responsible for the areas being discussed in each case to provide support.
-The CRC has been allocated a budget of EUR 500,000 for 2022, with autonomous spending power within this limit.
+The CRC has been allocated a budget of 500,000 euros for 2023, with autonomous spending power within this limit.